 This is absolutely crucial.
 Many small businesses get unwelcome surprises because they haven’t fully researched what goes into starting and running a business.

 What insurances do you have to pay?
-How about permits, licences, certification, pension contributions and any taxes you might be liable for?
+How about permits, licences, certification?
+And have you accounted for the taxes you need to pay?
+What about pension contributions and national insurance contributions?
 Do you need transport?
 All these and more need to be taken into account.

 Caroline, who owns a small company that provides cleaning services in Aberdeen, Scotland, set up a business on her own in 2014.
 Looking back, she says that costing is crucial.

 I had no idea about the overheads involved and there were a few surprise costs.
 If I could give myself from six years ago some advice, it would be to make sure you look into every possible cost in advance.
 It doesn’t pay to be naive.

 Write a business plan

 By doing this, you will give yourself a clear idea of your business structure, as well as what you are going to do and how to achieve it.
 Not only will this help you to decide who you are trying to reach and how to succeed, it will also allow you to discover any flaws or unexpected costs early-on before they become serious.